roman-milk/roman-milk.github.io/clines-conquer-stringtheory.md

  "Ughhhhh!"
 Derek grunted.
 He kept pushing and pushing, until his balls hit her flesh, and his shaft was totally buried in her tight ass.

  "Oh my God.
 That's it!
 That's what I like!
 Right fucking there!"
 Jackie groaned out.
 She turned and looked back at her brother-in-law.
 She noticed the cool confidence on his face, a look that was positively devilish.
 She loved it.
-Report_Story #10
+0